 Upward pressures on the rating of the government of France, and in turn on CDC's, are limited at this stage.
-While unlikely in the short term, the outlooks could return to positive and the ratings ultimately upgraded if France's fiscal and debt metrics were to improve materially on the back of more significant structural measures on the state's spending policies.
+While unlikely in the short term, the outlooks could return to positive and/or the ratings upgraded if France's fiscal and debt metrics were to improve materially given more significant structural measures on the State's spending policies.